-Orkambi is an oral medication developed by Massachusetts-based Vertex Pharmaceuticals and approved by the U.S. Food and Drug Administration (FDA) to treat cystic fibrosis patients, ages 2 and older, caused by a common mutation.
+Orkambi is an oral medication developed by Massachusetts-based Vertex Pharmaceuticals and approved by the U.S. Food and Drug Administration (FDA) to treat patients, ages 2 and older, with cystic fibrosis caused by a common mutation.

 Cystic fibrosis is a genetic disease where patients produce too much thick, sticky mucus that damages numerous organs, but particularly the lungs and digestive tract.
 The amount and thickness of the mucus are controlled by chloride channels, which are cellular proteins that help move salts and water across cell membranes.
 Patients with cystic fibrosis have one or more mutations in the CFTR gene that affects the workings of chloride channel proteins.